marcelogmca/llm_narrative_engine/README.md

 * SillyTavern: A fantastic tool with a lot of depth and capabilities, but it's also its weakness.
 It feels overwhelming and is too complex for the average user who just wants a plug & play experience.
 * RisuAI: Simple to use but lacks more advanced features.

-However what I found on every RP (role-playing) system is that they all share the same limitations: They strive to complete the user's narrative on mostly one LLM call, have very limited multi-character support and bad long context / memory management.
+However what I found on every RP (role-playing) system is that they all share the same limitations: They have very limited multi-character support, bad long context / memory management and require the user to do exhaustive "lore books".
+They strive to complete the user's narrative on mostly one LLM call.
 This is correct for the user experience to feel snappy and to save costs, but nowadays high end popular models have gotten very cheap, so it's now reasonable to have a multi-agent RP experience, where we give each LLM a specific task instead of relying on large monolithic API calls that result in subpar output due to LLM's instruction overflow and attention drift.
 Using a multi-agent setup ensures every part of the experience goes to it's fullest potential and the narrative retains supreme quality and consistency while giving life to multiple characters simultaneously.

 ## Core Vision

 This project aims to address the fundamental limitations of other AI storytelling systems, including poor long-term memory, poor narrative consistency, and a non-linear creative workflow.
-Rather than a story being a single continuous sequence of text, this engine models it like a simulated world.
+Rather than a story being a single continuous sequence of text (chat), this engine models it like a simulated world.
+The user can easily engage in a brand new story, or base it on his favourite fiction and be able to experience and interact with a "What if?" sequel.
 This engine features a ground-up architecture with the design goals to:

 *   **Understand Context:** Distil a sophisticated layered memory system.
 It provides the AI with deep, nested, regressive context by filtering relevant context from the story's entire history.
 *   **Consistent Ongoing Narrative:** Maintain a factual "world brain" which tracks characters, locations, relationships, and inventory, and prevent logical contradictions.